Skip to content

 By default the transport uses HttpStatusClassifier:

-• any transport exception (connect/read errors) → failure;
+• a transport exception (connect/read errors) → failure;

 • a response with status 429, 500, 502, 503, 504 → failure;